scorpido74/azure-docs.nl-nl/articles/load-balancer/configure-load-balancer-outbound-cli.md

 ---
-title: Taak verdeling en regels voor uitgaande verbindingen configureren met behulp van Azure CLI
+title: Configure load balancing and outbound rules using Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: In dit artikel wordt beschreven hoe u taak verdeling en uitgaande regels configureert in een Standard Load Balancer met behulp van de Azure CLI.
+description: This article shows how to configure load balancing and outbound rules in a Standard Load Balancer using the Azure CLI.
 services: load-balancer
 documentationcenter: na
 author: asudbring